sabrinanowrin-spec/Gender-identification-using-MATLAB/README.md

-# Gender-identification-using-MATLAB
 # -Gender-Identification-using-MATLAB

-This repository analyzes an audio file containing a human voice and estimates if the person is male or female based on frequency components.
+This MATLAB project analyzes an audio file containing a human voice and estimates if the person is male or female based on their frequency components.

-# Gender Identification from Voice (MATLAB)

-This project takes an audio file as input, analyzes its time-domain and frequency-domain signals, and records the highest and lowest frequency magnitudes.
+It takes audio as input, analyzes the time-domain and frequency-domain signals, and records the highest and lowest frequency magnitudes.
-By testing multiple audio files, general frequency ranges for male and female voices can be established.
+By testing a number of audio files one by one, we can establish general frequency ranges for male and female voices.

----

 ## Features
 - **Audio Input**